Pakihi - te kimi i ngā mōhiohio Kamupene Business - finding Company information

 You can find out about management changes, new products, international ventures, market strategies, etc. Biographical data and personal profiles found in newspapers and magazines on whoever is interviewing you can be very useful.

-Free online access to Kompass New Zealand and 1.9 million international companies in 75 countries is available.
+Katalyst: Free online access to Katalyst which covers over 14,000 New Zealand companies.
 Website links to company sites are included, as well as other contact details.

 Finda: This e-directory lists over 225,000 businesses .
 It provides a profile and contact details as well as email and website links.